Policies and Procedures

 This page highlights selected departmental policies.
 For more information, please go to the individual program pages for Classics and Classical Archaeology.

-1. All written exams, both MA and PhD, except the the Prose Composition exams (see 5 below), will be prescheduled to be given on the four weekdays preceding the first day of class of each semester, following a fixed order that will be modified only in unusual circumstances.
+1. All written exams, both MA and PhD, will be prescheduled to be given on the four weekdays preceding the first day of class of each semester, following a fixed order that will be modified only in unusual circumstances.
 Namely, modification of the standard template will be contemplated only when a candidate is also a first-time GSI and thus is obligated to attend the GSI training on a specific day.
 The standard template will not be modified to suit travel plans or personal preferences.
 In general, a student should make any travel plans to ensure being back in Berkeley the day before Day 1 on the schedule, since there may be times when an adjustment is needed.

 2. Signup for exams will have a deadline of May 1 for August exams and December 1 for January exams.
 The Graduate SAO will solicit signups with an initial email and with a reminder in April and November.
 Students will be reminded that if they will be teaching for the first time during the coming semester (and thus must attend GSI training), they should mention this fact when signing up for the exam.